 Even Jesus’ Disciples Asked “Why Not Me”

-I love that Jesus chose 12 disciples who were ordinary, run of the mill men – like you and me.
-They had flaws, insecurities, were jealous of each other and even fought with each other.
-Yet He chose them to do life with and be part of His inner circle.
+The Disciples had flaws, insecurities, were jealous of each other and even fought with each other.
+Knowing all of this He chose to do life with them and let them be part of His inner circle.
 I don’t know about you but that gives me hope and reminds me that He can use me too!

-Now I’ll be the first to admit that I’m not a Bible scholar and at first glance the verse had me wondering what in the world they’re talking about.
-But it becomes clearer as we hone in on the part where Jesus says, “What is that to you?
+At first glance this verse makes me wonder what they’re talking about, but it becomes clearer as we hone in on the part where Jesus says, “What is that to you?
 You must follow me.“

-Jesus was telling Peter that the situation with John is none of his worry or business.
-Instead of looking at the things going on around him, Jesus wanted Peter to pay attention to what was going on in his own life and focus on following Him.
+Jesus reminded Peter that instead of looking at the things going on around him and (other people’s business) that he needed to pay attention to what was going on in his own life and focus on following Him.

 Focus On God And The Path He Has For You

-There have been so many times in my life when I start to ask the “why not me” questions and lose sight of the path God has for me.
+There have been so many times in my life when I start to ask the “why not me” questions which causes me to lose sight of the path God has for me.
 Like Peter, I’m blinded as I look all around instead of where I need to be looking, my own life.